Big series in A-T-L: Mets vs Braves with NL East on the line

 Turns out, the 21-year-old is much more than a glove man.
 Harris is hitting .305 with 19 homers, 64 RBIs and 20 stolen bases, making him the favorite for NL rookie of the year and already earning him a long-term deal.

-If Harris is the best first-year player in the league, he’s not far ahead of teammate Spender Strider.
+If Harris is the best first-year player in the league, he’s not far ahead of teammate Spencer Strider.

 The hard-throwing right-hander with the bushy mustache began the year in the bullpen before making his first career start on May 30.